Now you can file for the Homestead Exemption using our NEW SmartFile Paperless web-based filing system!

 - If your home is currently in a Trust of Life Estate, please submit A COPY OF THE PAGE OF THE TRUST (OR PAGES) THAT SHOW THE TYPE OF THE TRUST WITH YOUR APPLICATION.
 Per Ohio Law, certain Irrevocable Trusts do not allow you to qualify for the exemptions.

 What Are the Total Income Guidelines?

-Have a total income (for both the applicant and applicant's spouse) that does not exceed the amount set by the law, which is adjusted annually for inflation.
-"Total income" is defined as the adjusted gross income for Ohio income tax purposes.
-The current maximum allowed is $31,000 for the 2015 application period.
+Have a total income (for both the applicant and applicant’s spouse) that does not exceed the amount set by the law, which is adjusted annually for inflation.
+“Total income” is defined in R.C.
+323.151(C) to be the Ohio Adjusted Gross Income (OAGI) of the owner and spouse for the year preceding the year in which a homestead application is made.
+The current maximum allowed is $36,100 for the 2023 application period.